 The Vendor shall furnish the Contract Manager, via email, with a certificate of insurance coverage complying with the above requirements prior to beginning work at:

-XXXXXX O3/O5/O8
+122169-O3

-Agency
+Agency: Nebraska Game and Parks Commission, Budget and Fiscal Office

-Attn: PCO Name
+Attn: PCO Nathaniel Betts or Andrew Schulzkump

-Address
+Address: 2200 North 33rd Street

-City, State, Zip
+City, State, Zip: Lincoln, NE 68503

-PCO email address HERE
+Email: ngpc.purchasing@nebraska.gov

 These certificates or the cover sheet shall reference the solicitation number, and the certificates shall include the name of the company, policy numbers, effective dates, dates of expiration, and amounts and types of coverage afforded.
 If the State is damaged by the failure of the Vendor to maintain such insurance, then the Vendor shall be responsible for all reasonable costs properly attributable thereto.